A revolutionary technology for understanding chemical reactions

 Observe catalyst dynamics with full S/TEM performance

-The single top window (EDS version, 50 nm thick) and 10 bottom SiNx windows (30 nm thick) have almost no interaction with the S/TEM primary beam so to minimize the background signal.
-For low contrast samples a top chip with 30nm thick windows (10x) is available.
+The single top window (EDS version, 50 nm thick) and the bottom SiNx windows (30 nm thick) have almost no interaction with the S/TEM primary beam so to minimize the background signal.
+For low contrast samples an Ultra High Resolution Nano-Reactor is available with a top chip window of just 30nm thick.
 Each Nano-Reactor MEMS device is thoroughly tested to ensure safe operation in the high-vacuum S/TEM environment.

 EDS top chips